 Deville also noticed designers starting to experiment with a kind of web design anti-trend: a rough and back-to-basics approach on how websites could work outside a perfect UX (opens in new tab) world, and it's this aspect that reminded him of the original brutalists.

 Since then Deville has been curating Brutalistwebsites.com (opens in new tab), where he gathers sites that fit in with his ideas of web brutalism and interviews their creators.
 "It serves as an inspirational platform for young designers," he says, "I want to give back to the community."

 A trawl through Brutalistwebsites.com will quickly demonstrate that it covers a broad range of styles and aesthetics; nevertheless there are a few commonalities.

-Jakob Kornelli from Any Studio in Berlin, which boasts a gloriously brutalist website, also points out the movement's use of bold and somewhat radical typography.
+Jakob Kornelli from Any Studio (opens in new tab) in Berlin, which boasts a gloriously brutalist website full of emojis, also points out the movement's use of bold and somewhat radical typography.
 "But even more than that," he tells us, "we believe that a brutalist website pushes the boundaries of its medium, especially in terms of interaction.
 Even though web design has been around for some time now, the interactive and aesthetic possibilities of it are seldom used to their full potential."